raphenya/testing-removing-large-files/README.md

 2. https://www.youtube.com/watch?v=_XUxVMQn5xY

-### Step 1: make sure the repo is not protected
+### Step 1: Make sure the repo is not protected

 Check if the repository is protected and toggle to un-protect.

-### Step 2: remove file (large-file.txt) from full repo at '/Users/amos/Documents/repos/testing-removing-large-files'
+### Step 2: Remove file (large-file.txt) from full repo at '/Users/amos/Documents/repos/testing-removing-large-files'

 ```
 cd /Users/amos/Documents/repos/testing-removing-large-files